honza/anosql/README.rst

 .. code-block:: sql

-  -- name: get-greetings-for-language-and-length
+  -- name: get-greetings-for-language
-  -- Get all the greetings in the database
+  -- Get all the greetings in the database for given language SELECT *
-  SELECT *
   FROM greetings
   WHERE lang = %s;